Yoox faces challenging full-year consensus

 European sales performed well but the weakness of the Russian rouble and that of the Japanese yen hurt sales in those two countries.

-Yoox operates online shops for dozens of luxury brands ranging from Armani to Alexander McQueen, the latter as part of a joint venture with French luxury group Kering.
+Yoox operates online shops for dozens of luxury brands ranging from Armani to Alexander McQueen, the latter as part of a joint venture with French luxury group Kering (PRTP.PA).

 Revenue from Yoox's three websites accounts for almost three quarters of the total and their growth pace is more than double that of revenues generated at the partnerships with luxury brands, which have stalled.